Skip to main content

 Art and Culture Exhibitions

-San Diego Public Library’s Visual Arts program is dedicated to providing access and connection to the Arts & Culture landscape in San Diego while providing visible opportunities to local and regional artists.
+The Visual Arts Program provides access and connection to the arts and culture landscape in San Diego, offering unique opportunities to local and regional artists.
+Featured exhibitions can be viewed at Central Library’s Judith Harris Art Gallery.
+Rotating exhibitions by local artists and creative groups are displayed at several library locations throughout the year.
 The visual arts program demonstrates the library’s role as a cultural institution embracing a broad range of disciplines while assisting San Diego's emerging, mid-career and professional artists achieve wider local, regional, and national attention.

 For more information about library exhibitions, email us at OnView@sandiego.gov.